A Mindfulness Morning Routine For More Calm

 9. Make the mundane mindful

-Alongside brushing your teeth, give making all your morning tasks mindful.
+Alongside brushing your teeth, make all your morning tasks mindful.
 Whether it’s ironing shirts or putting the washing on, bring your awareness to the task at hand to be more present.
 Take your time, and notice every step you take in your morning routines by using your senses to ground you as you go.

 Pay attention to the feel of each object against your skin, the smells, the look and even the taste.
 Do everything you do with intention and focus.